-3.4 SWAT-GL's Ability to Capture Mass Balance Inhomogeneity and Variability
+3.4 SWAT-GL's ability to capture mass balance inhomogeneity and variability

 As SWAT-GL was tested for relatively long simulation periods, its capabilities to capture potential inhomogeneities present in the mass balance observations are evaluated.
-Furthermore, it was investigated how mass balance variability, e.g. represented by the Coefficient of Variation (CV) as proxy for inter-annual variability, are represented by SWAT-GL.
-Inhomogeneities were determined by a trend detection based on a modified Mann-Kendall and additionally using the Pettitt and Wilcoxon-Rank Sum Test (WRS).
-The Null Hypothesis of both methods is that the time series contain no change.
+Furthermore, it was investigated how mass balance variability, e.g., represented by the coefficient of variation (CV) as a proxy for inter-annual variability, is represented by SWAT-GL.
+Inhomogeneities were determined by a trend detection based on a modified Mann-Kendall and additionally using the Pettitt and Wilcoxon rank-sum (WRS) tests.
+The null hypothesis of both methods is that the time series contain no change.
 All results are provided in Table 6.
-Results of the MK, WRS and Pettitt tests are provided as integers, 0 or 1, indicating whether the null hypothesis was rejected (1) or not (0).
+The results of the MK, WRS and Pettitt tests are provided as integers, 0 or 1, indicating whether the null hypothesis was rejected (1) or not (0).